digitalrightswatch/digitalrightswatch.org.au/content/about/our-supporters-md.md

 ## Partner Organisations

-The important work of Digital Rights Watch would not be possible without the support and partnership of many individuals.
+Digital Righs Watch work with a number of like-minded organisations to pursue important digital rights and privacy reform.
 We’d especially like to thank these people for their assistance, collaboration, and partnership in many different ways.

-We work closely with a range of close partners, allies and collaborating organisations:

 <div style="display: flex; justify-content: center;">
 <table border cellspacing="0" cellpadding="10" style>